 Tax obligations include:

-- Reporting, and making declarations;
+- Reporting and declarations;

-- Opening a turnover account;
+- Opening a current account;

 - Tax returns;